richardpct/aws-terraform-tuto02/README.md

 ## Installing apache2
-The previous command displays the EIP address associated with the webserver, wait a few seconds then connect into it through SSH:
+The previous command displays the EIP address associated with the webserver, wait a few seconds then connect to it through SSH:

     $ ssh admin@xx.xx.xx.xx
     $ sudo -i